-We individually hand-print everything in Los Angeles and send donations to animal rescue groups with each purchase.
-Everything we sell is made from recycled bottles.
+We individually hand-print apparel and send donations to animal welfare groups with each purchase.
+Everything we sell is made from eco-conscious fabrics.

 This is us!
-I’m Brandy… creator of Trendy Little Sweethearts, mom to 4 adorable kids (2 of them of the furry nature… and 2 of the human kind), wife to the most patient man ever.
-I lead a crazy life.
-I work hard to simplify, but…
+I’m Brandy… creator of Trendy Little Sweethearts, mom to 4 adorable kids (2 of the furry nature… and 2 of the human kind), and wife to this guy!

 Brandy, can you briefly walk us through your story – how you started and how you got to where you are today.

 Prior to moving to LA 5 years ago, I ran an animal welfare organization in Tokyo that brought volunteers and shelters together.
 I’ve always felt I’m here on Earth to help animals, and being in that environment showed me how important fundraising is to what rescue groups do.
 The smaller grassroots organizations were sometimes the most effective, yet it was very hard for them to raise money.